Supermegacoolgirlwowyes/foodgram-project-react/README.md

 Foodgram service is made for people who are passionate about food.
 View recipes from all over the world or create your owns, follow the authors you like, make a list of your favorite recipes or download a shopping list in just few clicks.

-### Foodgram and Foodgram API

-The project is available at www.irinabalerina.tk Current version of Foodgram API is available at www.irinabalerina.tk/api

 ### Getting Started

 These instructions will get you a copy of the project up and running on your production server.